UCLALibrary/californica/README.md

 `.env`, `.env.development` and/or `.env.test`, all of which are ignored by Git.
 Custom configuration here may require some custom setup (e.g. using password authentication for the your database user).

+If you are only trying to ensure that the dev and test environments utilize the password you've set for your californica role, we recommend you use a single `.env` file by copying `.env.sample` to `.env` ...
+If you know what you're doing and want separate `.env.development` and `.env.test` files, there are instructions in `.env.sample` which we recommend you read.

 In production, these environment variables should be set by `.env.production` at deploy time and from a secret source.